jlevy/kmd/kmd/docs/markdown/topics/a5_tips_for_use_with_other_tools.md

 You can use any favorite terminal to run Kmd.

-However, you can get a much better terminal experience if you use one with more advanced additional features, such as [OSC8 link](https://github.com/Alhadis/OSC8-Adoption) support and [Sixel](https://www.arewesixelyet.com/) graphics.
+However, you can get a much better terminal experience if you use one with more advanced additional features, such as [OSC 8 link](https://github.com/Alhadis/OSC8-Adoption) support and [Sixel](https://www.arewesixelyet.com/) graphics.

 I tried half a dozen different popular terminals on Mac